 - Boil pasta / noodles: Boil the pasta in liberally salted water, until al dente [with a little bit of a bite still]. be sure to reserve the pasta water before you drain it!

-- Saute the vegetables: In a large stainless steel skillet over medium-high heat, saute the vegetables, ginger, garlic and chicken in 1 tbsp of olive oil.
+- Saute the vegetables: In a large stainless steel skillet over medium-high heat, saute the vegetables, ginger, garlic and chicken in 1 tablespoon of olive oil.

 - Mix the sauce: While the vegetables are sauteing, mix together the ingredients. for the sauce [with the exception of the pasta water]